It’s Official—This is the Rainiest Place in Canada

 The lake was previously named after Captain John Henderson, a master mariner who helped establish the Port Alberni sawmill in 1860.
 In 2018, the name was changed to Hucuktlis, which means “place way inside” in the Nuu-chah-nulth dialect of the Uchucklesaht, a language that’s been rendered endangered by assimilative policies such as the residential school system.

-Now that you know the wettest place in Canada, check out the long-range fall forecast across the country.
+Now that you know the rainiest place in Canada, find out which city is known as the hailstorm capital of Canada.